 What Yoshio’s father taught him was not merely a business model but a “mind model.”
 His experiences taught him the importance of having high aspirations, even as a merchant.

 Yoshio and Kamakura Shirts inherited the respect for fair play from Yoshio’s father, and we commit ourselves to producing and selling shirts with the deepest sincerity.
 We are devoted to maintaining a business that can be trusted, and dedicated to providing high quality products alongside the intangible Japanese spirit of hospitality within our service.
-It is in this spirit that Kamakura Shirts does not hold sales or offer discounted items - we set an honest price for our customers from the beginning, and how could our customers trust us if we sell something at half the price it was yesterday?
-Through our constant effort to achieve a low-cost business model, we have been able to set a fair price for customers from the very start.
 This is an embodiment of the honest merchant’s way, which we have always desired to fulfill.

 People’s tastes are always evolving.
 For that reason, we must provide our customers with the best shirts possible, with service that surpasses expectations.
 With this in mind, we continually search for superior fabrics, improved sewing techniques and shirt patterns; we constantly seeking to evolve and innovate in both quality and design.
-We have implemented a remarkable system of merchandising, and it is our pleasure to hear people say, “I didn’t know that amazing quality shirts could be this affordable.”
-Whatever the age, we maintain a global perspective and keep our senses alert, so that we can always illustrate the concept of 'outstanding merchandising' for our customers.
+We have implemented a remarkable system of preserving our craft, and it is our pleasure to hear people say, “I didn’t know that these kinds of shirts existed.”
+Whatever the age, we maintain a global perspective and keep our senses alert.

 Since ancient times, Japanese art and culture has enshrined meticulous attention to detail, and the spirit to spare no effort for self-improvement.
 It is rooted in our culture to follow tradition while still adapting to the times, and we take care to keep to these ideals when it comes to our manufacturing process.

 The cultural shift from the traditional kimono to Western-style clothing such as shirts has, historically, been a challenge for us in Japan.
-That in particular is why we have put our customers' needs first, and why we refuse to give up searching for ways to make our customers happy.
-We challenge ourselves to evolve and tirelessly improve ourselves, so that we can provide customers with even better products and services.
+That in particular is why we have put our customers' needs first, and why we refuse to give up searching for ways to make you happy.
+We challenge ourselves to evolve and tirelessly work to improve, bringing our finely crafted shirts now not only to Japan, but to the world.